 In the book “ Industries of the Future” by Alec Ross, he specifies that we are at the center of cyber security or digital security revolution.
-Personal data such as identity, financial and personal information floods the digital space and prime for malicious wrongdoings.
+Personal data such as identity, financial and personal information floods the digital space and is prime for malicious wrongdoings.
 Also, there is no scarcity of headline news about companies that aggregates digital information that is getting hacked.
-In Capital One, and as a financial company that acquires users data to provide the best product- I believe we have a great responsibility to our customers to provide a robust security capability for their digital and financial experience.
+In Capital One, as a financial company, that acquires users data to provide the best product- I believe we have a great responsibility to our customers to provide a robust security capability for their digital and financial experience.

 Inside Capital One, I partnered with great minds to understand, investigate and craft digital experiences that revolve around multi-factor authentication.

 While I research the target users, I simultaneously dove into the world of MFA.
 The complexity of this area in the digital security is immense.
 To fortify a solid authentication, you need multiple points from a user.
 Get something they have or possession; this could be a device or a physical object that user has and can verify that it is assigned to them.
-Get something they know or knowledge, and something they are- Inherance.
+Get something they know, and something they are- Inherance.
 If you manage to get multiple sets of points, you can lower the risk and vulnerabilities of a user account towards malicious digital attacks.

 Storyboarding and utilizing content first tactics helped craft the experience.
 I surfaced many use cases, storylines, narratives, happy and unhappy paths users may encounter.
 This way we can also craft the specific language (in a dialog / conversational form) for a particular use case.

 When Martha, a Capital One customer opens her account online, she doesn’t have to answer odd and forgettable questionnaires.
 All she has to do is sign in and approve with her mobile device.
 Also, approving with her fingerprint, which the experience provides, adds a layer of security which gives her an additional sense of confidence.

 The story: Security in every financial activity.